 If you are planning to explore Warsaw in 1 day, you must wonder whether that is sufficient time or not.
 After all, Warsaw is the biggest city and the capital of Poland.

 Is one day enough for Warsaw?
 The answer is… Probably yes.

 Being the capital of a country has its blessings and curses.
 Warsaw is undeniably a very important historic place filled with some of the nation’s best museums and cuisine.
-However, outside of the UNESCO Heritage Site of Warsaw Old Town, there isn’t anything too spectacular about Warsaw.
+However, outside of the UNESCO World Heritage Site of Warsaw Old Town, there isn’t anything too spectacular about Warsaw.

-True, it has nice parks like the Lazienki Park and pretty decent nightlife, but those aren’t things you would specifically come to Warsaw for.
+True, it has nice parks like Lazienki Park and pretty decent nightlife, but those aren’t things you would specifically come to Warsaw for.
 These features don’t separate Warsaw from other Polish cities such as Gdańsk, Krakow, or even Zakopane.